Dear Healthcare Provider:

 To the extent that you order a customized profile, you should note the following:

-- The Medicare program provides to the testing laboratory tiered reimbursement based on the number of drugs/analytes tested and/or separate reimbursement for individual components contained in a customized profile;
+• The Medicare program provides to the testing laboratory tiered reimbursement based on the number of drugs/analytes tested and/or separate reimbursement for individual components contained in a customized profile;

-- The OIG takes the position that a provider who orders medically unnecessary tests and who knowingly causes a false claim to be submitted may be subject to sanctions or remedies under federal civil, criminal, and administrative law.
+• The OIG takes the position that a provider who orders medically unnecessary tests and who knowingly causes a false claim to be submitted may be subject to sanctions or remedies under federal civil, criminal, and administrative law.

 Medicare Fee Schedule

 Based upon the OIG’s recommendation, we are providing you with a link to the Medicare laboratory fee schedule, which may be found on the CMS webpage at http://www.cms.hhs.gov/ClinicalLabFeeSched.
-You should note that the Medicaid reimbursement amount may be equal or less than the amount of Medicare reimbursement that Aegis will receive on the tests you order.
+You should note that the Medicaid reimbursement amount may be equal to or less than the amount of Medicare reimbursement that Aegis will receive on the tests you order.

 The information you provide on the test requisition should accurately reflect the medical reasons for requesting the specified tests.
-The patient's record should include all required documentation to support the test order and the medical necessity of such tests.
-At the time of the test request, specific diagnostic information demonstrating the reason why the test was ordered should be documented in the patient's record.
+The patient’s record should include all required documentation to support the test order and the medical necessity of such tests.
+Specifically, providers should document within the patient record the need for each ordered test including, as applicable, the patient history, findings from physical exams, previous laboratory findings, the treatment plan, prescribed medications (and, in particular, medications with risk of abuse and/or diversion), the risk assessment, and any other reasoning in support of the ordered testing (e.g., aberrant behavior, patient admits to use of illicit or non-prescribed controlled substances, sudden changes in medical condition, side effect profile changes, patient response to prescribed medication changes, assessment for possible drug-drug interactions, etc.).
+Further, at the time of the test request, specific diagnostic information demonstrating the reason why the test was ordered should be documented in the patient’s record.
 ICD-10 coding is required.
-In the event of a Medicare or compliance audit or request for medical necessity documentation, Aegis may request a copy of your medical record documentation to support the medical necessity of the test that was ordered.

 Aegis has consultants who are available to discuss provider questions about Aegis’s testing.
-These consultants can be contacted at 877.552.3232.
+These consultants can be contacted at (877) 552-3232.

-If you have any questions or comments regarding the information contained in this notice, please do not hesitate to contact our Compliance Officer, Wells Johnson, at 615.577.4568.
-You may also call our Compliance Hotline at 888.686.8385, or go online to http://aegis.alertline.com.
+If you have any questions or comments regarding the information contained in this notice, please do not hesitate to contact our Compliance Officer, Wells Johnson, at (615) 577-4568.
+You may also call our Compliance Hotline at 888-686-8385, or go online to https://aegis.alertline.com.